-In the natural world of the horse, soul, spirit and intuition are strong and powerful themes.
-Horses possess an ’emotional intelligence’ of the heart so compelling it is experienced deeply in our human realm.
+In the natural world of the horse, soul, spirit and intuition are powerful themes.
+Horses possess an ’emotional intelligence’ of the heart experienced deeply in our human realm.

-Charcoal drawing is a medium with an ancient and distinguished legacy dating back tens of thousands of years.
-From the animals drawn on the walls of the Chauvet caves of France to our current time, charcoal’s lines and forms have been rendered with robust painterly effect as well as with meticulous sensitivity of detail.
-Classically used in preparatory work for oil paintings, actually it is these drawings that most effectively convey emotion.
+Charcoal drawing has an ancient and distinguished legacy dating back tens of thousands of years.
+From prehistoric times when animals were depicted on the walls of the Chauvet caves of France, to our current time, charcoal lines and forms remain the unsurpassed medium of the artist.
+In the time of the Renaissance, charcoal drawings were used in preparatory work for oil paintings but now indeed are regarded by the artist as finished works of art in their own right.

 Unlike pencil or graphite, as a stick of charcoal is drawn across paper it leaves behind particles with a rough irregular shape.
-The resulting image is one with dramatic depths of black and a matte and velvety surface.
+The resulting image is one with dramatic depths of black and a rich matte and velvety surface.

 Sophisticated and primitive, the power of charcoal drawing spans centuries of expression.